McPeball/AiSynthCraft/README.md

 # AiSynthCraft
 a web app which acts as a user interface to AiZynthFinder for chemists.

+# Prerequisites
+## 1. Setting up this repository requires anaconda to be installed on the users computer.

 # Installation
 ## 1. Clone the repository
 ```sh